 Lord Jordan of Bournville CBE

 RoSPA and L’Oréal enjoy a long-term partnership based on shared values to ensure key safety and health messages spread beyond the workplace.
-In April 2018, L’Oréal and RoSPA signed a partnership, which brings together the heritage and status of RoSPA’s years of evidence-based expertise, with the global reach and influence of L’Oréal, the world’s largest cosmetics company.
-The partnership aims to encourage L’Oréal’s 88,000 plus employees to use safety know-how learnt in the workplace as a catalyst to keep themselves and others safe in their lives outside work.
+In the spring of 2018, RoSPA and L’Oréal made their partnership official in the grand setting of the Tower of London signing an initial three-year partnership.
+Four years on and despite the immense difficulties presented by COVID, L’Oréal and RoSPA have continued to drive up health and safety standards through their close collaboration, bringing together the heritage and status of RoSPA’s 100 years of evidence-based expertise with the reach and influence of L’Oréal the world’s largest cosmetics company.

 Since 2018, L’Oréal have been entering the RoSPA Health & Safety Awards, achieving a plethora of awards including a Gold Award, Best New Entry and the prestigious Guardian Angel award.
 The Guardian Angel Award shone a light on L’Oréal’s efforts and initiatives which had made a real difference in the world of safety and accident prevention.